RehanyTamas/Udemx_homework/README.md

     * The NGINX container can be accesed ourside of the vm on 'http://localhost:9002/'
     * In the MariaDB container the password of the root has been set to 'root_password'
     * For the MariDB container a user (name: udemx password:udemx_password), a database (name:udemx-db) has been created, these can be modified in the docker-compose file
-    * The priviliges of udemx user has also been configured.
+    * The privileges of udemx user has also been configured.
 Currently they receive all priviligies.
 This can be modified in the grant_privilige.sql file which is located in the initdb folder next to the docker-compose file.

   2. 'docker_registry'
     * This one starts 2 containers.
 One is for a private docker registry and another to provide it with a ui.